LIMUNIMI/NITHphoneWrapper/README.md

   [Image placeholder for the project]
 </p>

 NITHphoneWrapper is an Android application that uses smartphone rotation and gyroscope sensors to detect the user's head orientation in real-time.
-It's part of a software and hardware framework designed for developing accessible applications for people with motor disabilities.
+It's part of NITH, a software and hardware framework designed for developing accessible applications for people with motor disabilities.

 ## Main Features